checklist/checklist-support/docs/templates/templates.md

 ![](/assets/images/templates/templates-duplicate-dialog.png)

-You can rename the new template and click Duplicate to make the copy.
+You can rename the new template as well as decide if you want to duplicate any existing template recieps.
+Click Duplicate to make the copy.

 The newly created template will be in the same folder as the original template.

 ## Favorite a Template
 You can mark a template as a Favorite using the Star: